heshamkhaledd/vaultgres/README.md

 # Vaultgres

-**Vaultgres** is a hands-on PostgreSQL administration project for WSL (Ubuntu), simulating a production-ready database environment.
+**Vaultgres** is a hands-on PostgreSQL administration project simulating a production-ready database environment.
 It covers user management, security, backup, and recovery, ensuring data integrity and disaster recovery preparedness for real-world applications.

 ## Features
 - Automated database initialization and schema setup